Healthdirect Free Australian health advice you can count on.

 Key facts

-• There are certain milestones that can provide a rough guide to normal development.
+• There are key milestones that can provide a rough guide to normal development.

-• Babies need to learn how language sounds before learning to speak.
+• Babies learn how language sounds before learning to speak.

-• There are many ways you can encourage your child to start talking and also some things you should try to avoid.
+• There are many ways you can encourage your child to start talking, and some things you should try to avoid.

 • If you are worried about your child's speech development, ask your doctor if your child needs a speech assessment or hearing test.